binxi0629/NN-project/README.md

 - [x] Check the code, data_loader, shuffling, data format...
 - [x] Code refactoring
 - [x] Add bands padding function and do testing
+- [ ] There is a bug in padding_around_fermi function, will fix it
+- [ ] Find out why no improvement on new added data
+- [ ] Stat sg occurrence and count how many data need generate
+- [x] Added prediction result Vs epoch and confusion matrix